Storyline - 20: Saga Nightmare, 'Wasteland - Twilight of the Gods'

-Having been fed as guest of the woodsman...
+Having been sheltered and fed as guest of the woodsman...

-As I hasten upward across the bridge I hear something loud and even more startling than I've heard before.
+As I hasten across the bridge to Asgard I hear something loud and even more startling than I've heard before.
 Before I can turn to look Heimdall roars impatiently,

 'Come on outlander!
 I must cut Bifroest off before the Frost Giants catch you up!
 I know you are only a man, but I have seen fitter on a funeral pyre!'

 With my right leg I touch solid ground and Heimdall reaches out a dinner plate sized hand to catch hold of me as the bridge vanishes beneath me.
 My left leg is still in the void as I am swung to safety.
 He points the way with his long staff,

 'Valhall is that way, outlander'.